Mobiquity Technologies Announc - GuruFocus.com

-NEW YORK, July 29, 2022 (GLOBE NEWSWIRE) -- Mobiquity Technologies, Inc. ( MOBQ) (the “Company”), a leading provider of next-generation advertising technology, is pleased to announce the roll-out of a multi-national ad campaign using the Mobiquity CryptoGraph technology to drive awareness for the BlockBusters token, which is launching on Tuesday, August 02, 2022.
+NEW YORK, Aug.
+05, 2022 (GLOBE NEWSWIRE) -- Mobiquity Technologies, Inc. ( MOBQ) (the “Company”), a leading provider of next-generation advertising technology, today announced that GroveToken LLC is expanding their relationship with Mobiquity Technologies, Inc. to include a 12-month long global campaign to help raise awareness for their GreenKeeper© and GreenOasis© technologies following their showcase with the Dubai Royal Family.

-Don Bailey, CEO of BlockBusters, said, “Because of our partnership with Mobiquity, we were able to obliterate our pre-launch goals.
-We completed one of the most successful self-hosted pre-launches in the history of DeFi and this would not have been possible without the programmatic advertising by Mobiquity.
-Throughout the Pre-sale, we have relied on the expertise of their team to help us identify user flow, conversion rates, and optimizations strategies.
-Our goal is to continue this relationship throughout the lifespan of this project.”

-Sean Trepeta, President of Mobiquity Networks, said, “We are extremely excited to be working with the BlockBusters token team to help drive awareness of their token to our CryptoCore and CryptoCurious audiences and also help to develop and use their real-world utilities, which will be helpful to so many companies, including Mobiquity, bridge the gap from web 2 to web 3.”

 About Mobiquity Technologies